DanielBMarkham/Info-Ops/manuscript/chapter22.md

 Earlier in the book we were on rock-solid footing with Plato and the old Greek dudes.
 As we move more and more into thinking-about-thinking, examining what may or may not be going on inside of people's heads, by necessity there's more guesswork.
 I'll show you what I have right now.
 I'll explain why I have it.
 I'll show you how you can use it.
 But also be aware that this is speculative.

-As I mentioned several times in section one, there is a proud tradition with philosophers of coming up with a few good ideas -- then taking the good ideas way too far.
-I'm certainly no philosopher, but I'd like to do what little I can to carry on the tradition.
+As I mentioned several times in section one, there is a proud tradition with philosophers coming up with a few good ideas -- then taking their good ideas way too far.
+I'm certainly no philosopher, but I'd like to do what little I can to carry on that noble tradition.
 Later we'll be using the Big Old Analysis Wheel O' Pain to locate underground rivers and heal infirmities in the young.

 Take it, try it.
 If you find this useful, then it's a win.
 As for me?
 I ask for nothing, except maybe a toga.
 If I could get a toga, that'd be great.
 Also maybe a marble statue that I can leave for future generations.
 But that's it.
 If you could make it a talking statue would be even better.
 Maybe with a hat. other than that, and a large boat you can land a helicopter on, I'm good.